jimpil/ajenda/README.md

 1. *with-timeout* [ms executor-service timeout-result & body]

 Very similar to `clojure.core/deref-future`, except that it will also cancel the future upon timeout!
-NOTE THAT CANCELLING THE FUTURE DOESN'T NECESSARILY STOP THE THREAD.
+NOTE THAT CANCELLING THE FUTURE DOES NOT NECESSARILY STOP THE THREAD.
 THE CODE RUNNING ON THAT FUTURE SHOULD BE ACTIVELY CHECKING FOR THE INTERRUPT CAUSED BY THE CANCELLING CALL (see the source of `ajenda.retrying/with-retries-timeout` for a good example).

 Example: